-You’ll need to be really comfortable with animals as we have two dogs and three cats who are part of the family and we also have a small alpaca herd.
+You’ll need to be really comfortable with animals as we have two dogs and four cats who are part of the family and we also have a small herd of 48 alpacas.

 English is our first language – I’m Scottish and Stuart is English – and I speak good French.

-We're always interesting in meeting new people and would enjoy sharing what we've discovered here with you.
+We're always interested in meeting new people and would enjoy sharing what we've discovered here with you.

 We’ve lived in this lovely part of France for many years, and we have a view of life here that's a bit different.

 We enjoy cooking and trying new food experiences.

 I’m also a teacher of English as a second language, so if you want to improve your English, we're happy to give you a full English-language immersion experience.